williambertrand/BertChat/README.md

 ## Bert_Chat

-I created this directly from Facebook's Flux Chat App to help myself get an understanding of React and Flux.
+I created this from Facebook's Flux Chat App to help myself get an understanding of React and Flux.

 ## Running